brunomrlima/snake_game/README.md

-# snake_game
-Snake game using Python
+# Snake Game using Python